vsm/vsm-box/README.md

           not-null, i.e. a Term that refers to a Term in another VSM-sentence.
         + Like this, advancedSearch can generate any type of Term (R/I/C/L).
 - `sizes`: {Object}: an object with some or all of the following properties
+  (they define settings for how the user-interface looks and behaves (sizes, delays, and colors), that remain constant during the life of a VsmBox)
   (any given one overrides a VsmBox default value for it):
   + `minWidth`: {Number}:
     minimum width of the VsmBox.
 If the VsmBox is empty, this will be its